-Transition of Professional Preparation Program to New Standards
+Transition of Professional Preparation Program

 In 2016, the Commission adopted new Teacher Induction program standards and all induction programs were required to transition to these standards.
-The following chart indicates the final list of institutions who have now transitioned from the General Education and Education Specialist programs to Teacher Induction.
+The following charts indicates the final list of institutions who have now transitioned from the General Education and Education Specialist programs to Teacher Induction.